-GOVERNMENT DISCUSSION/PARTICIPATION:
+HISTORY DISCUSSION/PARTICIPATION:

-Discussion/Participation points will include looking up some government terms and Study Questions; working on a political survey, and an Interest Group topic project as course requirements this semester.
-Other information will be provided later for these participation items.
-The Interest Group project is worth approximately 160 points and the other participation items are worth approximately 40 points; total of 160 points for Discussion/Participation.

-Also included as part of classroom discussion/participation will be extra credit points which students can earn based on participation (answering and asking questions), good attendance, good attitude, and promptness at the end of the semester.
+Discussion/Participation points will include looking up some history terms and Study Questions; working on a political survey and a Primary Source review project as course requirements this semester.
+The Primary Source review project is worth approximately 160 points and the other participation items are worth approximately 40 points; total of 160 points for Discussion/Participation.
+Also included as part of classroom Discussion/Participation will be extra credit points which students can earn based on participation (answering and asking questions), good attendance, good attitude, and promptness at the end of the semester.